tanm-sys/forge-ec/docs/Examples-and-Tutorials.md

 # Examples and Tutorials

+**🚨 CRITICAL SECURITY WARNING: All examples in this document are for educational purposes only.
+This library contains known security vulnerabilities and should NEVER be used in production systems.**

-This guide provides comprehensive examples and tutorials for using Forge EC in real-world scenarios.
+This guide provides comprehensive examples and tutorials for using Forge EC in real-world scenarios. **These examples demonstrate experimental code that may contain security bugs.**

 ## Table of Contents